prysmex/json_schema_form/README.md

 ### json_schema:

-These methods are available in all `JsonSchemaForm::SchemaMethods::*` classes:
+These methods are available in all `JsonSchema::SchemaMethods::*` classes:
 - `validations` returns any json schema validations
 - `validation_schema` returns the instance of Dry::Schema::Processor used to validate the schema
 - `schema_validation_hash` returns a the hash that will be used by the validation_schema, it may be a subset of the schema object